Prairie Women's Health Centre of Excellence

 C. Deiter, L. Otway

-Prairie Women’s Health Centre of Excellence has invested in learning and sharing new methods to develop women’s health research through a community-based process that draws upon the knowledge, skills and experience of local women.
+PWHCE also explored appropriate research methods and helped to develop ethical guidelines.
+Further, we invested in learning and sharing new methods to develop women’s health research through a community-based process that drew upon the knowledge, skills and experience of local women.

 A Workshop with Kim Anderson and Maria Campbell held in Saskatoon, Saskatchewan